There was a reason why Tony Stark hated Loki to a certain degree.

 x-(X 5 X)-x

-Bruce sighed, leaning back on his chair as he watched Tony angrily take up a hammer and bend a sheet of metal, hitting it with a resonating clang!
-With more force then was necessary.
+Bruce sighed, leaning back on his chair as he watched Tony angrily take up a hammer and bend a sheet of metal.
+The mallet impacted the slowly denting sheet with resonating clangs!
+Tony was using more force than necessary.

 It wasn't exactly Steve's fault, in hindsight, Tony should have seen it coming.

 Steve had come down with a plate of sandwiches, having relieved Pepper of her duty of keeping Tony in health.
-He had walked down, knocking on the glass of the door.
-Tony- part way through a breakthrough on stopping the plasma discharge from his reactor (Changing it was a pain).
-Bruce gave a hard kick from the stone side of the room, sliding over on his wheelie chair (Tony declared his 'brainy green giant' needed something with wheels, walking was a pain), and easily opened the door with a flip of the switch.
-Tony, being paranoid, forbade access to everyone except Bruce and Pepper, him thinking that Thor would break something…again, Steve would erase data on a computer, and the 'ninja duo' would sabotage it for their liking.
+He had walked down the elaborate staircase, knocking on the glass of the door.
+Tony hadn't noticed, being part way through a breakthrough on stopping the plasma discharge from his reactor (changing it was a pain according to the billionaire).
+Bruce gave a hard kick from his own side of the room to slide his chair across the stone, opening the door for Steve with a smile.

 "Watch out- he's made a breakthrough."
-Bruce warned jokingly, kicking the glass lightly to slide back to his station.
+Bruce warned jokingly during his retreat.

-Bruce was faintly aware of Tony making a few retorts before Steve fell prey to the 'What's that?' and was now being forced to endure the sometimes agony, of listening to a complicated equation.
+Bruce was faintly aware of Tony making a few retorts before Steve fell prey to the 'What's that?' and was now being forced to endure the (sometimes agonizing) receiving end of Tony's rambles.

 "-So, with the changed base inserted the Plasma reacts on a molecular scale-"

 "Wait!
 I'm lost here!"
-Steve helplessly cried out, Bruce snorting at the lost voice he was using.
+Steve whined, Bruce snorting at the hopeless voice he was using.

 "He made a coating to go on the inside of his reactor that neutralizes the Plasma Discharge of his reactor."
 Bruce called out helpfully, a few more words from Tony, trying to complicate it, no doubt, and Steve laughed, finally getting it.